 Actions have consequences--and being able to learn

 handy for everyday life too.

-Some consequences get learned the hard way,
+Some consequences get learned the hard way, while

-while others are taught, or come naturally.
+others are taught, or come naturally.
+While it's easy

 enough to see that consequences are important, few

 have heard there's a science of consequences, with

 principles that affect us every day and applications

 Ten years in the making, THE SCIENCE OF

 CONSEQUENCES tells a tale ranging from genetics to

 neurotransmitters, from emotion to language, from

 parenting to politics.
 Taking an inclusive "systems"

-approach, Schneider draws
+approach, author Susan Schneider draws together

 research lines from many scientific fields to tell a tale

 that's epic in scope.

-Selection of the Scientific American Book Club
+Scientific American Book Club

 Discussed on National Public Radio